smolijar/gitwiki-thesis/src/implementation/routes.md

 All `generate` function are thus redundant, obsolete and can be generated with with the help of this library.

-You can see the differance in the definition in listing \ref{lst:impl:routes:6}, where is the impact most drastic, removing the duplicate isomorphic definitions.
+You can see the difference in the definition in listing \ref{lst:impl:routes:6}, where is the impact most drastic, removing the duplicate isomorphic definitions.

 ```{language=js caption="Implementation: Routes uniform definition module -- definition" label="lst:impl:routes:6"}
 const endpoints = {